 “Like what?”
 She asked, now starting to sob.

-“All sorts of things…we learn to make potions to heal people’s wounds…we can do many spells that come in useful…Rowena…you mustn’t tell anyone about us…or yourself…”
+“All sorts of things.
+We learn to make potions to heal people’s wounds.
+We can cast many spells that come in useful.
+Rowena, you mustn’t tell anyone about us or yourself.”

 “Will you curse me if I don’t keep your secret?”
 She sobbed.

 He moved back slightly so that he could see her tear-stained face and felt his heart give a painful thump.
 He hated that he’d made her cry and wiped her tears away gently.

 “I would never do that to you,” he said quietly.
 “Listen,” he said, looking her directly in the eye.
 “You’re a witch.
 You have the power and there’s nothing you can do to change that.
 Someone will find you out soon enough when you accidentally cast magic.
 If you learn to use your magic properly there’s less chance that’ll happen.”

 “But I’m scared,” she whispered, looking up at him with shining eyes, a fresh wave of tears threatening to spill down her face.

 “You don’t have to be,” he said, pulling her close.
 As she rested her head on his chest he felt his heart thumping painfully again.
 “I’ll be here for you, I swear.”